Lauren-Buchholz/inception-challenge/readme.md

 The CDK project is current hard wired to the account you have me, but there are options to have this deploy to multiple environments if needed.
 I did not implement that for this demo.

+I hard coded the dynamo table name and zone name in the app.py file.
+This would not be how to do it for real.
+Depending on the CI/CD environment, these should be pulled from a parameter store of some type.

 Everything works from the assignment except the route53 zone.
 I don't see that hosted zone in the account and even doing a 'aws route53 list' retuned [].
 So if this is from a different account and there is some corss account access policy, I was not sure how to get that working with what I did, do the API is just using the standard dynamic URL.
 If you look in the app.py code, you can see how I would get a zone to attach to the gw though

 I also deployed this all as a single stack.
 This was trivial enough it made sense, but for a larger project you could absolutely break this into more manageble chunks.